 iii.
 Business Registration

-Every business in Delaware must register with the Delaware Division of Corporations and obtain a Business License from the Division of Revenue.
+Every business in Delaware must register with the Delaware Division of Corporations and obtain a Business License from the Division of Revenue, which also applies to Delaware landscaping companies.

-The registration process will guide you through setting up your business structure (such as an LLC or sole proprietorship) and paying the appropriate fees.
+The registration process will guide you through setting up your business structure (such as an LLC or sole proprietorship) and paying the appropriate fees, which may also be necessary when applying for a Delaware pesticide applicator license.

 Important Government Links